 "If I weren't fat, I would be the president and director of NASA."

 Want more from Roxane Gay?
 (Answer: You do.)
-Pick up a copy of her new book below.
+You can pick up a copy of her book below.

 Here at Byrdie, we know that beauty is way more than braid tutorials and mascara reviews.
 Beauty is identity.
 Our hair, our facial features, our bodies: They can reflect culture, sexuality, race, even politics.
 We needed somewhere on Byrdie to talk about this stuff, so... welcome to The Flipside (as in the flip side of beauty, of course!), a dedicated place for unique, personal, and unexpected stories that challenge our society's definition of "beauty."
 Here, you'll find cool interviews with LGBTQ+ celebrities, vulnerable essays about beauty standards and cultural identity, feminist meditations on everything from thigh brows to eyebrows, and more.
 The ideas our writers are exploring here are new, so we'd love for you, our savvy readers, to participate in the conversation, too.
 Be sure to comment on your thoughts (and share them on social media with the hashtag #TheFlipsideOfBeauty).
 Because here, on The Flipside, everybody gets to be heard.